 JJF: The need for digital within an organization is no longer an extracurricular activity, it’s now mission-critical—especially post-COVID.

-P: What (art)work stopped our footstep and grabbed your attention?
+P: What (art)work stopped our footsteps and grabbed your attention?

 JJF: Gretchen Bender’s Total Recall (1987)

 P: What is the one thing you would like to see more in the creative industry?

 JJF: More women (and especially women of color) in leadership positions.